Updated: May 10, 2026

 Cost of Living in Porto for Retirees

-Here’s a typical monthly budget for a retired couple in Porto (2025 estimates):
+Here’s an average monthly budget for a retired couple in Porto (2026 estimates):

 Daily expenses: utilities and groceries